gcbourdon/Apple-Exercise/README.md

 - I decided to use 256 bit AES encryption to generate a secret key which is stored in the application.properties file.
 I also used base64 encoding scheme to transmit the information that is encrypted using this key.

 - In the spec, the input value for the APIs says a single number and does not specify an integer.
-For this reason, I decided to use floats for the input in the API request body.
+For this reason, I decided to use doubles for the input in the API request body.

-- I used floating point values for the running summations, averages, and standard deviations to have more than 2 decimal points precision in the output.
+- I used double values for the running summations, averages, and standard deviations.
 I also formatted each output to 3 decimal places if they need to be rounded.

 - In order to model the data appropriately based on the example input/output, I decided to create a class which contains the plain text pair of statistics (avg, stddev) and called that PlainTextStatistics.
 I also created another class EncryptedStatistics to model the pair of encrypted avg and stddev.
 Either value in the encrypted statistics pair can then be passed into the Decrypt API to get the actual single value.